 Another option is to purchase a generic version of Truvada from an overseas supplier and import it to New Zealand.
 Generics are copies of brand name drugs.
 The cost of generic Truvada is much less than the brand-name and would be approximately $50-80 per month, which will still be too expensive for some, but an option for others.

 You can legally import most medicines into New Zealand for personal use.
 This involves arranging for the medicine to be sent to you from an overseas supplier from with New Zealand.
 The medicine can only be used by you and must not be supplied to anyone else.

-It is important to note that generic medicines ordered from outside New Zealand may not be approved for supply in New Zealand by Medsafe.
+However, it is important to note that other generic medicines ordered from outside New Zealand may not be approved for supply in New Zealand by Medsafe.
 You should be careful about the supplier that you choose, and your doctor may ask you to sign a consent form to acknowledge that you understand the risks associated with importing a medicine from overseas.

 Medicines ordered over the internet require a New Zealand-issued prescription from your doctor.
 To import a generic version of Truvada into New Zealand, you must first get a valid New Zealand-issued prescription to accompany the medicine being imported.
 You are able to import a maximum of 3 months supply.

 The New Zealand-issued prescription must contain the scientific names of PrEP (Tenofovir DF 300mg once daily plus Emtricitabine 200mg once daily as a combination tablet), rather than the brand name Truvada.
 It must cover a maximum of 90 days, without repeats.

-The following link takes you a website developed to help you purchase PrEP: https://www.iwantprepnow.co.uk/buy-prep-now.
-Note the website says you do not need a prescription to buy PrEP from some of the sellers listed, but this information is specific to the UK.
+Note that some websites may say that you do not need a prescription to buy PrEP, but this information is not correct for New Zealand importers.
 In New Zealand, Medsafe requires that all medicines imported to New Zealand are accompanied by a prescription.
 Whenever you are buying PrEP online from New Zealand, you need to upload your prescription.